apache/spark/docs/ml-linalg-guide.md

   at dev.ludovic.netlib.NativeBLAS.getInstance(NativeBLAS.java:44)
   ...
 ```

+You can also point `dev.ludovic.netlib` to specific libraries names and paths.
+For example, `-Ddev.ludovic.netlib.blas.nativeLib=libmkl_rt.so` or `-Ddev.ludovic.netlib.blas.nativeLibPath=$MKLROOT/lib/intel64/libmkl_rt.so` for Intel MKL.
+You have similar parameters for LAPACK and ARPACK: `-Ddev.ludovic.netlib.lapack.nativeLib=...`, `-Ddev.ludovic.netlib.lapack.nativeLibPath=...`, `-Ddev.ludovic.netlib.arpack.nativeLib=...`, and `-Ddev.ludovic.netlib.arpack.nativeLibPath=...`.

 If native libraries are not properly configured in the system, the Java implementation (javaBLAS) will be used as fallback option.